leptos-rs/leptos/docs/book/src/view/01_basic_component.md

 `{count()}` access the value of `count` once, and passes an `i32` into the view, rendering it once, unreactively.
 You can see the difference in the CodeSandbox below!

 Let’s make one final change. `set_count(3)` is a pretty useless thing for a click handler to do.
-Let’s replacing “set this value to 3” with “increment this value by 1”:
+Let’s replace “set this value to 3” with “increment this value by 1”:

 ```rust
 move |_| {